Who can share their knowledge and experiences with me?

-One is peer supporters, who can share their personal experiences with recovery, vocational recovery, work in general, and particular experiences with work.
+One is peer supporters who can also be seen as friends.
+They can share their personal experiences with recovery, vocational recovery, and work in general.
 Peer support is available in many places around the country, and one good national resource is the International Association of Peer Supporters (iNAPS).

-Alternatively, we may find it helpful to find out about what it’s been like for other people to choose a job, training program, or career.
+We may find it helpful to find out about what it’s been like for other people to choose a job, training program, or career.
 We may want to hear more about a person’s experience with a particular employer or workplace.
-We may want to get in the door and talk with an employer directly, to find out more about the company or organization, and to provide an initial meeting.
+We may want to get in the door and talk with an employer to find out more about the company, and to provide an initial meeting.
 One way to do this is to conduct an Informational Interview.
 While some people use this as a strategy for Getting into jobs, we can also use it to help us to choose the kind of job we want to do.

-For whatever reason you conduct an informational interview, doing some of these steps may help you to feel more confident, prepared, and set up for success.
+For whatever reason you conduct an informational interview, doing some of these steps may help you to feel more confident and prepared for success.

 Decide on who to interview.
 Figure out who may have good information to share with you.
 This could be someone you know now, or someone you don’t know.
 Pick someone who has good information that you need – maybe the person works in the kind of job you’re interested in.
 Or maybe the person supervises people who do that job.
 Ask the person if they would talk with you for 15-20 minutes about what they do, in order to help you with your career decision-making.